 - Clients don’t want to wait 12 hours for an answer on a minor bug fix.

-- Client likes you.
+- The client likes you.

 - They want personal face to face time to discuss designs and development.